N20 DC Motor with Magnetic Encoder - 6V with 1:50 Gear Ratio

 Provide 4.5 to 6V DC (nominal) to the white and red wires - these connect to your motor driver, and can be PWM'd for speed adjustment and direction by using an H-bridge.

-Connect the black wire to your microcontroller ground pin, and the blue wire to 3-5V DC (we tried both, works fine) use whichever voltage your microcontroller uses.
+Connect the blue wire to your microcontroller ground pin, and the black wire to 3-5V DC use whichever voltage your microcontroller uses - see the markings on the motor since these are not standard colors.
 Then you can read the hall effect outputs on the yellow and green wires.
 We have an example sketch here for Arduino, it can be adapted to other languages - basically you just want to interrupt on one of the encoder pins, use count the time since the last interrupt, and multiply the count time by 14-counts-per-revolution and the gear ratio.